 Y Yes, it really does.
 And so does your business.
-Well, at least that's what people might think if you haven't built your brand's visual identity using at least some sort of strategy.
+Well, at least that's what people might think based on first impressions if you haven't built your brand's visual identity using at least some sort of strategy.

 As a kid, like many growing up in Canada, I had a love for hockey at an early age.
 Aside from learning to play the sport, I came to be fascinated with the National Hockey League (NHL).
 More specifically, the team crests on the jerseys.
 Even though we had a local NHL team at the time, I chose the Philadelphia Flyers as my favorite team purely because of the team logo and colors.
 It also helped that they had some pretty cool players on the team (like Pelle Lindburgh and Bobby Clarke), but after a while, my loyalty to the Flyers wavered.

 This was mainly because my initial reason for liking the team had no real roots.
 I didn’t live there, I hadn’t traveled there, and I didn’t get to see them on TV very often unless they were playing a Canadian team on a Saturday night.
-There was nothing meaningful for me to latch onto—it was purely superficial.
-Attaching to something purely from a subjective perspective probably won't last.
-You see this in relationships as well.
-Being with someone solely on their appearance has little-to-no chance of long-term success or survival.
+There was nothing meaningful for me to latch onto—as it was based on aesthetics alone so it was purely superficial.

 What makes a bad logo?

-There can be many attributes that help define a bad logo.
+There can be many attributes that define a bad logo.
 The most common is just terrible design.
 Something done by an amateur designer.
-Maybe it's the nephew of a friend who learned to use Microsoft Paint; structure and composition are poor.
-Sometimes creative liberties are taken in a very haphazard manner; things just look ‘off’.
-There is also the idea of creating a logo to look bad.
-Using great design, you make it look off-kilter or "done by a child" but done well.
-A good example is a logo for a daycare center.
-It's made to look fun and whimsical, just like the experience the child will have at the daycare.
-I haven't seen many great logos for daycare centers, but there are some... probably.
+Maybe it's the nephew of a friend who learned to use Microsoft Paint.
+Structure and composition are poor, and sometimes creative liberties are taken in a very haphazard manner.
+Things just look ‘off’.

 Usually, it’s good practice to create meaning behind your logo.
 Something to rationalize all the design choices you’ve made.
 Decisions that can shape the personality.
 It's not a rule, per se, but a way to solidify the strategy behind the design.
 People think the strategy starts with questions like "what colour should it be?", or "do I want my logo to be a lion or a tiger?".
 It's much deeper than that, or at least it should be.

 For instances where the logo is just a wordmark, it’s a little more difficult to create meaning.
 You may limit yourself to just picking a font, which isn’t a great solution.
 Instead, create a custom font or at least modify an existing font to become unique.
 Play with some of the shapes in letterforms to tell a story.
-With that said, your logo could have zero real meaning behind it and that’s ok too.
+With that said, your logo could have zero hidden meaning behind it and that’s ok too.
 Just be intentional about it.
 It’s up to the audience to decide if they care.
-Or maybe the point sometimes is to have some people wondering why your logo is the way it is, whereas others couldn’t care less.
-But if it’s designed well, it will get noticed for the right reasons.
-You see, art is subjective, so if you want your logo to fight past differing opinions, then creating meaning behind it can help.
-It should be design, not art.
+If it’s designed well, it will get noticed for the right reasons.

 Think about Nike’s ‘swoosh’.
-It’s one of the most recognizable logos or icons in the world.
+It’s one of the most recognizable logos and icons in the world.
 It’s so simple, but it conveys energy and speed in such a unique way.
-The main strategy behind the iconic swoosh was mostly related to application.
-They wanted a logo that fit well onto the side of a shoe, had energy to it, and looked different from their primary competitor at the time – Adidas.
+The main strategy behind the iconic swoosh was mostly related to the application.
+They wanted a logo that fits well onto the side of a shoe, had energy to it, and looked different from their primary competitor at the time – Adidas.

 Logo or visual identity?

 People might think that this is the same thing.
 Although they’re related, a logo is actually a symbol that is part of a brand’s overall visual identity.
-A visual identity includes anything used to express the brand in a visual manner.
+Visual identity includes anything used to express the brand in a visual manner.
 The colors, typography, photography style, and logo, are all parts of the visual identity.
 There may also be other things included like graphic elements, icons, or anything that helps convey the visual expression.
 Think about the McDonald’s logo – it’s not just the M that makes it recognizable.
 The yellow arches on red take it a step further.
 Brands can even use audio or sound FX as part of their brand’s identity/expression to help build equity in the minds of customers (think Duracell).
 Some brands have even created distinct scents as part of their identity.
 If you have ever walked into a Hollister or Westin you’ll have experienced this.

 Simplicity and flexibility